waheeb4/Float/README.md

 # 🌊 Float Vertical Profiling System - MATE ROV

-This repository contains the complete codebase for the Float system used in the MATE ROV competition by the Triton ROV subteam.
+This repository contains the workflow for the Float system used in the MATE ROV competition by the Triton ROV subteam.
 It automates vertical profiling by collecting pressure data at different depths using a custom-made float, and visualizes the data on the station side.

 ---